Virushaan/franklin-decides/README.md

 # FranklinDecides

 This was built for the 2018 UniHack hackathon.
 It provides an service whose adorable mascot will grab 6 restaurants near your location and randomly selects one for you so that indecisive people don't have to make the decision themselves.
-The project was awarded 2nd place and won best UI.
 Designed for mobile use only.

 https://franklin-decides.herokuapp.com/